embedeep/Free-TPU-OS/README.md

 ### 3.1 Connect UART
 Connect the UART to your PC, and open the serial Terminal([putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html "Download putty"), or the other serial terminals).
 Set the baudrate to 115200, then power-on the board.
 ### 3.2 Configure network
 Make sure the network cable inserted.
 Based on step 3.1, on the serial terminal Enter:
 *ifconfig eth0 xxx.xxx.xxx.xxx*
 *ifconfig eth0 up*
-### 3.3 Connect ssh and upload bin
+### 3.3 Connect SSH and upload bin
+As above, user can copy execution bins to rootfs, and run the EEP-program on the serial terminal.
+Alternative, user can connect the system running on the board with SSH:
+*ssh username@xxx.xxx.xxx.xxx(ipaddr)*
+Login in SSH, user upload the bin and execute it on the SSH terminal.